JamieFingalden/JamieFingalden/README.md

 # Jamie Fingalden

-## Personal Introduction
+## 👋 Personal Introduction

-👋🏻 Hi everyone, I'm Jamie Fingalden, an explorer full of passion for software development and artificial intelligence.
-Currently, I'm working hard to learn software development, big data technology, and AI-related knowledge, aiming to grow and break through in these fields.
-As a sophomore in software technology, I'm well aware of the importance of learning, constantly swimming in the ocean of knowledge to pursue technical excellence. 🌟
+Hi, I'm Jamie Fingalden, a passionate software technology student with a focus on backend development, big data, and artificial intelligence.
+I'm currently pursuing a diploma in software engineering and working on multiple real-world projects.

+I enjoy solving problems with code, participating in school-industry collaborations, and constantly expanding my skill set.
+My goal is to grow into a global developer capable of building intelligent, scalable systems. 🌍💻

-## Tech Stack
+## 🧰 Tech Stack

-🔧 **Programming Languages**:
+🔧 **Programming Languages**
 ![Java](https://img.shields.io/badge/Java-brightgreen)
 ![JavaScript](https://img.shields.io/badge/JavaScript-yellow)
 ![Python](https://img.shields.io/badge/Python-blue)
 ![MySQL](https://img.shields.io/badge/MySQL-orange)

-🔧 **Frameworks**:
+🔧 **Frameworks**
 ![SpringBoot](https://img.shields.io/badge/SpringBoot-green)
 ![Vue](https://img.shields.io/badge/Vue-purple)
 ![RuoYi](https://img.shields.io/badge/RuoYi-blue)

-🔧 **Other Technologies**: Tools and libraries related to big data technology
+🔧 **Other Technologies**
+Redis, Git, Big Data Tools (under learning)

-## Project Experience
+## 💼 Project Experience

-### Completed Projects

-✅ **CloudSpeak1.0**: An important project I completed, it helped me grasp the basic software development process and skills, and deepen my understanding of team collaboration.
-I was responsible for designing and coding some modules, applying my knowledge to solve practical problems and accumulate valuable experience. 🚀

-✅ **Sales, Purchasing and Inventory Management System Based on RuoYi**: Developing a sales, purchasing and inventory management system based on the RuoYi framework has further enhanced my understanding of framework usage and system development.
-This project improved my programming skills and taught me to customize systems according to business needs, laying a solid foundation for my future studies and projects. 💻

-### Ongoing Projects

-🚧 **blog**: A personal blog project for recording and sharing my learning insights, technical thoughts, and life moments.
-In this project, I try to use multiple tech stacks, continuously optimizing the blog's functionality and user experience to make it my own little world. 📝 Due to network issues, the blog link parsing was unsuccessful.
-You can check the validity of the webpage link and try again later.
-If you don't need to parse this link, you can proceed to the next part.

-🚧 **CloudSpeak2.0**: As an upgraded version of the CloudSpeak project, I'm working hard to add more features and optimize the existing architecture.
-I hope to explore the integration of software development and AI through this project. 🔍
+### ✅ CloudSpeak 1.0
+An online speech evaluation platform I helped build as part of a team project.
+I participated in module design and backend coding, gaining practical experience in full-stack collaboration.

+### ✅ Sales, Purchasing and Inventory Management System (School-Enterprise Collaboration)
+Built using the RuoYi framework, this system supports sales, purchase, and warehouse operations.
+**Due to confidentiality requirements, the code is not public.**
+- Designed and implemented backend modules
+- Handled data access and business logic across service layers
+- Coordinated with team members for requirements and API standards

+### 🚧 Blog (Ongoing)
+A personal blog to record technical notes, learning insights, and life moments.
+The project uses Spring Boot + Vue, and I continue to improve its features and UI.

+### 🚧 CloudSpeak 2.0 (Upgrading)
+An enhanced version of CloudSpeak with added AI-based voice evaluation.
+This project explores integration between AI and software services.

-## Learning Direction and Goals
+## 🎯 Learning Direction and Goals

-🎯 In the future, I aim to make greater progress in software development and AI.
-I'll delve into AI algorithms and models, exploring how to better apply AI technology to software development to enhance software intelligence and user experience.
-I'll also boost my big data processing capabilities to offer more effective technical solutions for complex problems. 📈
+I'm committed to improving my backend development and big data processing skills.
+In addition, I'm diving into AI technologies to explore how they can enhance user experiences and automate complex processes.

+My ultimate goal is to become a full-stack developer with cross-cultural collaboration capabilities, and work on global products with real-world impact.